fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ## Enroll secrets

 The following file shows how to configure enroll secrets.
+Enroll secrets are valid until you delete them.

 ```yaml
 apiVersion: v1